 Assets and Liabilities Measured and Recorded at Fair Value on a Nonrecurring Basis-The Company determines the fair value of long-lived assets held and used, such as intangible assets, by reference to independent appraisals, quoted market prices (e.g. an offer to purchase) and other factors.
 An impairment charge is recorded when the carrying value of the asset exceeds its fair value.
 As noted above, there have been no impairment charges recorded to date.
-Based on the borrowing rates currently available to the Company for debt with similar terms and consideration of default and credit risk, the carrying value of the term loan approximates the fair value and is classified as a Level 2 liability.
+Based on the borrowing rates currently available to the Company for debt with similar terms and consideration of default and credit risk, the carrying value of the term loan approximates the fair value.
+The fair value of the term loan is estimated using Level 2 inputs.